Web Hosting - Restricted Data, PCI, HIPAA

 These platforms are more secure for several reasons:

-- They reside on designated restricted data subnets and have more restrictive firewall rules in place.
-For example: Web-based access to the Administrative Control Panel and Secure FTP publishing are both exclusive to the static IP addresses of the developers who require access.
+- They reside on designated restricted data sub-nets and have more restrictive firewall rules.
+For example, Web-based access to the Administrative Control Panel, Secure FTP publishing, and MySQL databases are exclusive to the static IP addresses of the developers requiring access.

 - Additional security software tools are used to monitor the restricted data platforms.

-- All sites are required to use SSL certificates and encrypt server-client data transactions.
+- All sites are required to use TLS/SSL certificates and encrypt server-client data transactions.

 Hosting Restricted Data

 Hosting restricted data requires special precautions.
 If your site needs to handle restricted data, you must sign up for a Platinum Service Level account.

 In addition, before your web hosting account is in production a review with Office of CyberSecurity staff and DoIT's Web Hosting team will take place.